belgianmobileid/doc/_OIDC/chapters/revoke_request.md

 <code>200</code>

-itsme® responds with HTTP status code 200 if the token has been revoked successfully or if the client submitted an invalid token.
+itsme responds with HTTP status code 200 if the token has been revoked successfully or if the client submitted an invalid token.

 <aside class="notice">Invalid tokens do not cause an error response since your application cannot handle such an error in a reasonable way.
 Moreover, the purpose of the revocation request, invalidating the particular token, is already achieved.
 </aside>